Xolilizwe Sigcawu

-King Xolilizwe KaZwelidumile (Mzikayise Sigcawu; 6 June 1926 – 31 December 2005) was the King of the Xhosa people from 10 April 1965 to 31 December 2005.
+King Xolilizwe Ka-Zwelidumile (Mzikayise Sigcawu; 6 June 1926 – 31 December 2005) was the King of the Xhosa people from 10 April 1965 to 31 December 2005.
 King Xolilizwe was an active member of the National House of Traditional Leaders of South Africa.
 He was the oldest son of King Bungeni Zwelidumile Sigcawu.

 Marriages and children

 King Xolilizwe married five wives who produced five sons and six daughters.